 Low density residential use refers to single family, detached dwelling units, developed at a maximum density of two units per acre.
-There are approximately XXX acres of low density residential land use in the city limits, which represents XX percent of the total developed land and XX percent of the total City.
-The Existing Land Use Map information provides regarding the pattern of residential existing development within the City of Dalworthington Gardens.
+There are approximately XXX acres of low density residential land use in the city limits.
+The Existing Land Use Map provides information regarding the pattern of residential existing development within the City of Dalworthington Gardens.
 The neighborhoods located generally in the southern most half of the City are newer and generally consist of .5 acre lots or greater.
 The neighborhoods in the northern half of the City are generally older homes on larger lots of one acre or greater.